Danny Baker explores Hogarth's works in 'Tate Britain's Great British Walks'

-Ayesha Hazarika, MBE, gives an honest, and humorous, take on life behind the scenes at Westminster in her new tour kicking off at The Soho Theatre.
+Ayesha Hazarika, MBE, gives an honest, and humorous, take on life behind the scenes at Westminster in her new tour which kicked off at The Soho Theatre a few weeks ago with extra dates for Soho Theatre added Monday 8th May until Wednesday 10th May.
 Using her experience of working as a Special Adviser for Gordon Brown, Harriet Harman and Ed Miliband in the Labour Party, Ayesha looks at the State of the Nation as it stands now and what's next for British politics - intertwined with comedy, it's sure to give you some relief from everyday life.
-To find out more and to book tickets to a show near you, visit here.
+To find out...

 Natasha Magigi performs with Shakespeare's Globe at Westminster Abbey